Tools and conversations for people over 50 rethinking work and direction

 A few ideas I keep returning to

-Most people I work with aren’t lacking options — they’re drowning in them.
-These ideas help quiet the noise.
+Most people I work with aren’t lacking options.
+They’re drowning in them.
+These ideas help make decisions feel simpler.

 Minimum Viable Income